Tanakagi/Connecting-a-Chatbot-with-Lambda/README.md

 </br>
 </br>

- ### Task 5: Updat the chatbot to Define an AWS Lambda function that will get a user's balance.
+ ### Task 5: Updatong the chatbot to Define an AWS Lambda function that will get a user's balance.

 **In this task I did the following:**